 Discover it® Cash Back

 Best for those looking for a mix of low APR and spending rewards.
 If you are generally good about paying your credit card bill in full, but from time to time need to carry a balance, we recommend going with the Discover it® Cash Back credit card.
-The card comes with a 14.24% - 25.24% Variable APR that is based on your creditworthiness.
+The card comes with a 14 month 0% APR for purchases and balance transfers (after that 14.24% - 25.24% Variable applies) that is based on your creditworthiness.

 The Discover it® Cash Back is a cash back credit card that earns users 5% cash back in categories that change each quarter like gas, restaurants, wholesale clubs and more -up to the quarterly maximum each time you activate.
-For 2019, the categories include grocery stores (January-March), gas stations, Uber & Lyft (April-June), restaurants (July-September), Amazon.com (October-December).
+For 2019, the categories include grocery stores (January-March), gas stations, Uber & Lyft (April-June), restaurants and PayPal (July-September), Amazon.com, Target, and Walmart.com (October-December).
 Outside of this, it earns 1% cash back on all other purchases.
 Bonus categories vary each quarter, so you should keep an eye on their calendar if you want to be spending optimally.

 PenFed Premium Travel Rewards American Express Card